Volt Germany: History

+In the 2021 federal election, Volt received 0.4% of the national vote (164,272 votes) and failed to win any seats.

+In the 2024 European parliament elections, Volt received 2.6% of the vote (1,023,161 votes), breaking 1,000,000 votes for the first time and winning 3 seats.
+Boeselager was re-elected, along with co-leading candidate Nela Riehl and Kai Tegethoff.

+In the 2025 federal election, Volt doubled the number of votes they received compared with the 2021 federal election, but failed to win any seats.

 Policies

 Programmatic development

 After its foundation, the "5+1 Challenges" were adopted for the parent organization Volt Europa.
 Soon afterwards, the European basic programme Mapping of Policies was adopted, which serves as the basis for the creation of all Volt programmes.
 Volt Europa finally stood for the European elections in 2019 with the election programme derived from the European policy programme, the Amsterdam Declaration.
 Since then, the Mapping of Policies has been accompanied by several thematic documents.
 Together with the Mapping of Policies, these documents form the so-called Policy Portfolio, from which all national, regional and local programmes are derived.